aurelia/aurelia2-examples/examples/crypto-price-tracker/README.md

 ## Description

 An Aurelia 2 application showcasing the use of vanilla CSS and Shadow DOM for styling.
 This example also uses Bootstrap 5 for styling, and you can see how Bootstrap 5 is integrated into the application.
+This example showcases how you can communicate with an API using the Aurelia Fetch Client and using a service to store your API code for reuse throughout your application.

 ## Features:

 - Plain CSS
 - ShadowDOM for modularized component styles
 - Integration of third-party Bootstrap 5 library
+- Use of Aurelia Fetch Client to make requests to an API
 - TypeScript
 - Webpack for bundling